lock14/data-structures/README.md

 # Data Structures
 Custom implementation of various canoncial datstructures (list, stack, queue, heap, etc.).
-The API for my implementation is based on the Java Collections API though I have made small changes here and there.
+The API for my implementation is loosely based on the Java Collections API though I have made small changes here and there.

 This library intended as a learning tool for my pursonal use and thus it is for academic purposes only and is not intended for production uses.
 I have only ensured each data structure